Krishna41357/Krishna41357/README.md

 🤖 thank god for AI -- i'm finally a real software engineer, no longer held hostage by language syntax. system design and scalable applications is my thing now. the machines handle the semicolons.

-⛓️ lately i've been deep in AI agents, RAG pipelines, and blockchain stuff -- because apparently normal web dev wasn't complicated enough.
+⛓️ lately i've been deep in AI agents, RAG pipelines, and Web3 based architectures -- because apparently normal web dev wasn't complicated enough.

 🌍 also an open source contributor, which is just a fancy way of saying i fix other people's bugs for free.